k86td/expenses/README.md

 ## Brainstorming

-This is the area where I ramble what the project will be like and what it should be able to do.

 The main concern is the export.
 Since the output format could be variable, they are multiple paths to take.
-The first one is to have `Exporters` in the code that can export the data.
-This can be great if you know exactly where to access everything and the export path will always be the same.
-But this breaks appart when you have two different companies since they won't handle expenses the same way.
-The second way could be to have generic exporters which can be configured a little bit like a pipeline.
-This could be nice but involves complex configuration.
-The last thing would be to use a scripting language alongside go to write scripts for exporting the data.
-Data could be injected in the script and the script would handle the export itself.
-This allows the user to manage everything as it sees fit.

 The best bet would be using Lua as the scripting language and execute a script for the export.
 The first thing to test will be the usage of Golang to run Lua scripts with modules.
 See the `lua-testing` folder.

+Feedback from the script could be accounted in the cli.
+Meaning if we try to export but the script fails, we could have an error message and an exit code.

 ### Inputs